tuannq164383/ardupilot_gazebo_roscam/README.md

 sudo gedit apm.launch

-To connect to SITL we just need to modify the first line to <arg name="fcu_url" default="udp://127.0.0.1:14551@14555" />. save you file and launch it with
+To connect to SITL we just need to modify line 5 to <arg name="fcu_url" default="udp://127.0.0.1:14551@14555" />. save you file and launch it with
 ````

 ### Test

+#Make sure the SITL software is running (sim_vehicle.py -v ArduCopter --console --map)
 ````
 cd ~/ardupilot_ws/src/launch